Stand as a Councillor

 If you are partially sighted and choose to vote in person, the polling station must display a large print version of the ballot paper to assist you.
 If you are blind or partially sighted the polling station must also provide a device to enable you to fill in your ballot papers without any need for assistance from anyone else.

 If you are physically disabled or unable to read, you may take a companion to help you complete the ballot form and put it in the ballot box.
-Your companion must be aged 18 or over (16 or over if it is a Scottish Parliamentary or local government election in Scotland) and be entitled to vote, and must make a written declaration to this effect.
+Your companion must be aged 18 or over and be entitled to vote, and must make a written declaration to this effect.

 Your companion cannot help more than one disabled voter to vote at that election.
 The presiding officer has to be satisfied that you need the help of a companion in order to vote.